InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/relocating/index.rst

 *   The Ansible Vault secret for the sensitive stack parameters that are encrypted within the `dls-fragalysis-stack-kubernetes`_ repository

-In order for the stack to operate it will need the following essential (minimal) **core** and **infrastructure** components in the destination cluster: -
+In order for the stack to operate it will need the following essential **core** and **infrastructure** components in the destination cluster: -

 *   At least one Persistent volume **StorageClass** (*core*)